microsoft/azure-percept-advanced-development/CONTRIBUTING.md

 * Adding tests
 * New model support

-In particular, adding new model support is likely to survive changes to the code as we move to public preview and onto general availability.
+In particular, adding new model support is likely to survive changes to the code as we move through public preview and onto general availability.

 We welcome all contributions with adequite testing and justification, but please keep in mind that: